Pre-Employment Physical Exam Requirements

 Pre-employment examinations may include physical exams as well as health inquiries including drug and alcohol tests, psychological tests, and physical or mental health assessments.

 Additionally, employees may be required to have physicals if health or fitness is a job requirement.
-For example, police officers or firefighters may be asked to demonstrate physical fitness necessary to perform the functions of their jobs.
+For example, police officers or firefighters may be asked to demonstrate physical fitness necessary to perform their jobs.

 A physical examination can be required by a company for new hires if all other candidates for the same job category were also required to have an examination.

-The results of the exam itself cannot discriminate against the worker, and his or her medical records and history must be kept confidential and separate from their other records.
+The results of the exam cannot discriminate against the worker, and their medical records and history must be kept confidential and separate from their other records.

-It is also expected that the person administering the assessment fully understands the expectations of the job in order to determine if the potential employee would be able to complete the duties required by the position.
+It is expected that the person administering the assessment fully understands the expectations of the job to determine if the potential employee would be able to complete the duties required by the position.

 Drug and Alcohol Tests

-Employers administer drug tests for a variety of reasons, including decreasing absenteeism and on-the-job accidents, improving productivity, and reducing liability for the company.
+Employers administer drug tests for a variety of reasons, such as decreasing absenteeism and on-the-job accidents, improving productivity, and reducing liability for the company.

 Physical Ability Tests

-Physical ability tests measure the physical ability of an applicant to perform a particular task or the strength of specific muscle groups, as well as strength and stamina in general.
+Physical ability tests measure the physical ability of an applicant to perform a particular task or the strength of specific muscle groups, as well as overall strength and stamina.

 Physical ability tests may be conducted for potential employees in the manual and physical labor sectors.
-Abilities such as stamina, flexibility, and strength are the abilities most commonly considered.
-For example, employers may ask job seekers to prove that they can lift a set amount of weight if doing so is part of the routine duties of that particular job.
+Abilities such as stamina, flexibility, and strength are most commonly considered.
+For example, employers may ask job seekers to prove that they can lift a set amount of weight, which is a requirement for successfully performing that particular job.

 Physical ability tests are often the basis of many employment-based legal battles.
 Women, minorities, and the elderly are often subject to inequitable or uneven testing.
-Furthermore, certain conditions such as asthma, high blood pressure, heart problems, and other health problems are cited differently under the Americans With Disabilities Act.
+Furthermore, certain conditions such as asthma, high blood pressure, heart problems, and other health problems are cited differently under the ADA.
 It's worth noting that employers may be liable for any injury incurred during a physical ability test.